Charles H. MacDonald

 Colonel Charles Henry "Mac" MacDonald (November 23, 1914 – March 3, 2002) was a United States Air Force officer and a fighter ace of World War II.
-MacDonald commanded the 475th Fighter Group for 20 months in his P-38 Lightning, "Putt Putt Maru", and become the third ranking fighter ace in the Pacific during World War II.
+MacDonald commanded the 475th Fighter Group for 20 months in his P-38 Lightning, "Putt Putt Maru", and became the third ranking fighter ace in the Pacific during World War II.

 Early life

-MacDonald was born in DuBois, Pennsylvania on November 23, 1914.
+MacDonald was born in DuBois, Pennsylvania, on November 23, 1914.
 He entered the U.S. Army Air Corps pilot training program after graduating from Louisiana State University in 1938.

-He received his flight wings and was commissioned a Second Lieutenant at Kelly Field, Texas on May 25, 1939.
+He received his flight wings and was commissioned a Second Lieutenant at Kelly Field, Texas, on May 25, 1939.
 His first assignment was to the 55th Pursuit Group, he later transferred to the 18th Pursuit Group at Wheeler Field, Hawaii on February 9, 1941, and was at Pearl Harbor on December 7, 1941.

 After flying patrol for an hour and a half, MacDonald and his small group of planes headed back to Hawaii, but encountered a fierce hail of flak from nervous and shaken gunners.
 MacDonald had to run the gauntlet in order to land his aircraft.

 He remained in Hawaii until early 1943, and was sent back to the United States to help train a P-47 Thunderbolt squadron in Massachusetts.